paradedb/paradedb/pg_lakehouse/README.md

 - [x] Apache Iceberg
 - [x] Delta Lake

-`pg_lakehouse` is supported on Postgres 14, 15, and 16.
+`pg_lakehouse` uses DuckDB v1.0.0 and is supported on Postgres 14, 15, and 16.
 Support for Postgres 12 and 13 is coming soon.

 ## Motivation